-- Number of times a scrap reason occurred
+- The number of times a scrap reason occurred

-- Average number of scrapped parts per entry
+- The average number of scrapped parts per entry

-- Total number of scrapped parts by reason code.
+- The total number of scrapped parts by reason code.

 Even if consistency is the main goal.
 Comparing shifts may give you valuable staff training opportunities if one is being significantly outperformed by another.

 3. The Trends in Your Scrap Data